-Reporting a Change
+Report a Change

 If information that you put on your application changes during the year, you must report it.
 Changes in things like address, family size and income can affect whether you qualify for Medi-Cal or qualify to get help paying for your health insurance through Covered California.
 Many will also be receiving stimulus payments due to the coronavirus that can affect their income.

 If you have Medi-Cal, you must report changes to your local county office within 10 days of the change.
 If you have health insurance through Covered California, you must report changes within 30 days.